3.1.1 Interest income on bank deposits etc.

 Even if you have a joint bank account with other people, interest income will only be reported by the bank for one person.
 Spouses and spouse-equivalent cohabitants can distribute interest income freely in their tax returns.
 Both parties must change their returns so that the total is the same.

 Others with a joint bank account can distribute the deposit and interest according to their ownership share.
 You must change or add the name of the bank, the deposit amount, interest income and the reason why you are changing the item.

-You do not need to send us any documentation concerning this, but you must be able to present it upon request.
+You do not have to send us any documentation, but you must be able to present documentation if we ask for it.